Watts-Lab/team_comm_tools/docs/source/features_conceptual/turn_taking_index.rst

 Interpreting the Feature
 *************************
 In the edge case where only a single person spoke the entire time, causing the denominator to be 0, the turn-taking index is set to 0.

-Read the code associated with this feature and answer the following questions, if applicable:

-1. What are the bounds of the score?
-What does a high versus low score mean?
-(How should you read this score?)
-2. Give a concrete example (e.g., negative score versus positive score)
-3. What DOESN’T the score measure?
-That is, what does the score take into account, and what are some ways that it might not capture the high-level social science concept?
-4. Are there any edge cases that we should be aware of? (e.g., if the conversation contains only one chat?)
-To the best of your knowledge, how does the code handle it?

 Related Features
 *****************